CharlyMartin/portfolio/src/data/bio/short.md

 #   - ab testing
 ---

-I have more than **7 years or experience** working with entrepreneurs and startups.
-I specialise in **frontend development**, with a solid understanding of backend concepts, some crypto knowledge and UI/UX design capabilities.
+I have more than **7 years of experience** working with entrepreneurs and startups.
+I specialise in **frontend development** and have a solid understanding of backend concepts, crypto, and UI/UX design capabilities.